Kray-G/kinx/examples/typesetting/KiTTy_en.md

             *   Level 4

 The next example is a numbered itemization.
-The number will be adjusted automatically.
+The numbered for each item will be adjusted automatically.

 ```
 1. Level 1